 How to Transport Firearms

-For instance, you can be disqualified from possessing a firearm if you have any active restraining orders or domestic violence charges.
-If either of these have occurred, you could be prohibited from transporting firearms, even if your license hasn’t been revoked yet.
+For instance, you can be disqualified from possessing a firearm if you have any active restraining orders, domestic violence charges, or are a convicted felon.
+If any of these have occurred, you could be prohibited from transporting firearms, even if your license hasn’t been revoked yet.

 Second, keep in mind that you’re still bound to traditional law.
 You may transport a firearm from a lawful place to a lawful place, and only for a lawful purpose.

-Third, the firearm must be unloaded.
+Third, it must be an unloaded firearm.
 It doesn’t matter if you’re in a rush, planning to demonstrate the product, or anything else.
-Always keep firearms unloaded.
+Never transport a loaded firearm.
 (Truthfully, this is good advice for any gun you sell at any time.)

 Fourth, the firearms you’re transporting and any ammunition can’t be accessible from the passenger compartment.
 If you’re driving a car, put them in the trunk.
 If you’re driving a truck, put them in the bed.
-If you’re driving a vehicle without a clear separation (like a van, SUV or hatchback car), the firearms and ammunition must be kept in a locked container other than the glove compartment or console (so you’ll need a specialty box with a lock).
+If you’re driving a vehicle without a clear separation (like a van, SUV or hatchback car), the firearms and ammunition must be kept in a locked container other than the glove compartment or center console (so you’ll need a specialty box with a combination lock or key).

 Know Your State Laws

 Don’t forget that the states are allowed to create laws and regulations that tighten federal law (they just can’t loosen federal law).
-It is absolutely essential you know what the laws of your state say about transporting firearms.
+It is absolutely essential you know what the local laws of your state say about the transportation of firearms.

 If you are stopped by a police officer, he or she will undoubtedly want to know why you are carrying firearms.
 It’s good advice to be open with officers that you have several firearms in the vehicle as well as your license status.
 That officer will apply the laws of the state you’re in at the time, which may be more stringent than base federal law.